semuconsulting/PyMandel/README.md

 In addition to producing animated sequences, the command line utility can be used to create single images at a much higher pixel resolution than would be available via the GUI application on a standard monitor, though render time may be significant.

-** Suggestion ** Use the PyMandel GUI at moderate resolutions to explore fractals and find a location and configuration you like, save the image & metadata, and then use the `mandelcli.py` command line utility to import the metadata and create a much higher resolution version of the same image e.g for desktop wallpaper, printing or sharing.
+** Suggestion ** Use the PyMandel GUI at moderate resolutions to explore fractals and find a location and configuration you like, save the image & metadata, and then use the `pymandelcli` command line utility to import the metadata and create a much higher resolution version of the same image e.g for desktop wallpaper, printing or sharing.

 ### make_colormap.py